cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 <Alert type="info">

-Read our docs to learn more about [launching browsers](http://on.cypress.io/launching-browsers) with Cypress.
+Read the docs on [launching browsers](http://on.cypress.io/launching-browsers) to learn more.

 </Alert>

 ### Recording test results to the Cypress Dashboard

-We recommend setting your [Cypress Dashboard](https://docs.cypress.io/guides/dashboard/introduction) recording key as an environment variable and NOT as a builder option when running it in CI.
+We recommend setting your [Cypress Dashboard](https://docs.cypress.io/guides/dashboard/introduction) recording key as an environment variable and _NOT_ as a builder option when running it in CI.

 ```json
 "cypress-run": {